penraru/zumi/doc/How To Setup Linky.md

     		key_mgmt=WPA-PSK
       }

-      Replace YOUR_NETWORK_NAME with your network name and YOUR_PASSWORD with your network password.
+      Replace YOUR_NETWORK_NAME with your WiFi network name and YOUR_PASSWORD with your WiFi pFssword.
 Keep the quotation marks.
-The key_mgmt field specifies what kind of security the wifi network uses.
+(The key_mgmt field specifies what kind of security the WiFi network uses.)

 4. With this file in place, Raspbian will move it in /etc/wpa_supplicant/ when the system is booted.